pdonorio/http-api/README.md

 ./do training
 ```

-At this point you may start to code abd interact with iRODS and neo4j.
+At this point you may start to code and interact with `iRODS` and `neo4j`.

 The files that you may edit are:

 - `training/custom.py`: just edit the class `CustomClass`, the method `run` is enough.
 You can find basic examples commented (irods commands, neo4j cypher query, neo4j models).
 - `training/models.py`: models to be used inside the GraphDB.
-Based on the [neomodel](neomodel.readthedocs.io) python library.
+Based on [neomodel](neomodel.readthedocs.io).